rchellasamy/ECSE4320_Advanced_Computer_Systems_Projects/Project_A4/README.md

 # Project A4: Concurrent Data Structures and Memory Coherence

-**Course:** ECSE 4320/6320 – Advanced Computer Systems **Author:** Rithvik Chellasamy
+**Course:** ECSE 4320 – Advanced Computer Systems
-**Platform:** WSL2 (Ubuntu on x86-64)
-**Compiler:** g++ (version recorded in results CSV)
+**Author:** Rithvik Chellasamy

 ---

 ## 1. Overview

-Modern multicore systems rely on shared in-memory data structures accessed concurrently by many threads.
-While hardware cache coherence ensures correctness at the cache-line level, *scalability and performance* depend critically on synchronization design and lock granularity.
+Modern multicore programs rely on shared in-memory data structures that are accessed concurrently by many threads.
+While hardware cache coherence guarantees correctness at the cache-line level, overall performance and scalability depend on **synchronization strategy, lock granularity, and contention patterns**.

-This project implements and evaluates a **thread-safe hash table** under two synchronization strategies:
+In this project, I implement and evaluate a **thread-safe hash table** under two synchronization designs:

-1. **Coarse-grained locking**: a single global mutex protecting all operations
+1. **Coarse-grained locking** using a single global mutex
-2. **Lock striping**: multiple mutexes protecting disjoint subsets of buckets
+2. **Lock striping** using multiple independent mutexes

-We study how these designs behave under different workloads, thread counts, and data set sizes, and interpret results using **cache-coherence effects** and **Amdahl’s Law**.
+By running controlled multithreaded workloads, this project studies how these designs scale with thread count and workload mix, and explains observed behavior using **cache coherence effects** and **Amdahl’s Law**.

 ---

-## 2. Data Structure & Correctness Invariants
+## 2. Data Structure and Correctness

 ### Hash Table Design

 * Separate chaining with singly linked lists
-* Fixed-size value payloads
-* Integer keys
+* Integer keys and fixed-size values
+* Fixed bucket count per experiment

 ### Supported Operations